 An attack too late

 With the growth of new settlements in Virginia, and the improving military situation of the English, the original fort site became redundant.
-As "Jamestown grew into a 'New Town' to the east, written reference to the original fort disappear.
-Jamestown remained the capital of Virginia until its major statehouse, located on the western end of Preservation Virginia property, burned in 1698,” write researchers with the Jamestown Rediscovery Project in an article on their website.
+As "Jamestown grew into a 'New Town' to the east, written reference[s] to the original fort disappear.
+Jamestown remained the capital of Virginia until its major statehouse, located on the western end of Preservation Virginia property, burned in 1698," researchers with the Jamestown Rediscovery Project wrote in an article on their website.

 Rediscovery of the original fort

 In 1994, the Association for the Preservation of Virginia Antiquities (APVA) began archaeological work to look for ruins from the original Jamestown fort, Kelso said.
 It was widely believed at the time that the fort had been washed away into the James River.